maybe-finance/marketing/.ai/add-documentation.md

 Here are the rules for writing documentation:

 - Use plain language and avoid jargon.
+- Do not rewrite any code, just add documentation.
 - Include the HTTP method (GET, POST, etc.) and the URL in your documentation, if applicable.
 - Include @param, @return, and @example tags in your documentation, if applicable.
 - If helpful in larger methods, add additional comments inside methods to further explain the code.